Skip to content

 —Thank you for everything, Monica.

-Now I am in the only place where I might find the reason for all my questions.
-All I have to do is ask any neighbor in Old Town for the address of the letter.
+Now I'm in the only place where I might find the answer to all my questions.
+All I have to do is ask any resident of Old Town for the address of the letter.
 However, I can't find anyone to ask.
-I am in what appears to be a residential area and not a murmur can be heard around here.
+I'm in what appears to be a residential area, and there isn't even a murmur to be heard around here.

-After walking down a lonely alley, a very short, elderly man passes by me, carrying a domesticated nomadic lark on his right shoulder as if it were a lovebird.
-This man does not carry a cane and is dressed in a modern way.
-So I approach him and ask:
+After walking down a lonely alley, a very short, elderly man passes by me, carrying a tame lark on his right shoulder, like a lovebird.
+This man doesn't use a cane and dresses in a modern style.
+I approach him and ask:

 —Excuse me, could you tell me where number one in Old Town is?